Are Allbirds really the world’s most comfortable sneaker? I wore them in for a few weeks to find out.

 Their mission is resonating with the market.
 The company started out on Kickstarter in 2014 and today they’re valued at over a billion dollars.
 (Leonardo DiCaprio going in as an investor can’t have hurt.)

 Their flagship Wool Runner isn’t really a shoe for sneakerheads: it’s super plain, really minimalistic, there’s no interesting designs, it’s just one piece of wool sewn together at the back.
 But for people who want comfy, squishy shoes and who would rather wear sweatpants or athleisure wear — that’s dads and dudes in the startup scene — they’re a perennial favorite.
 (I say that as someone in the startup scene in New York.
-Sometimes, it seems like these guys wear nothing but athleisure and Allbirds.)
+Sometimes, it seems like these guys wear nothing but Allbirds.)

 Obviously, the weirdest and most remarkable aspect of the shoes is the fact that they’re made of wool.
 So let’s take a closer look.